vpeschenkov/SecureDefaults/README.md

 - Password salting
 - Random IV

-By this framework I'm trying to achieve the following things:
+## Purpose

-- Avoiding this behavior https://stackoverflow.com/questions/4747404/delete-keychain-items-when-an-app-is-uninstalled.
+- Avoiding the following behavior https://stackoverflow.com/questions/4747404/delete-keychain-items-when-an-app-is-uninstalled.
 (Yes, there is still a key, but there is no data)
 - Avoiding additional thinking about there is a good place to store a particular value. (choice between Keychain and UserDefaults)
 - Improving a situation with security on the iOS platform.
 Many apps I've seen didn't use `Keychain`.
 They store all sensitive data in `UserDefaults` (access tokens, passwords, etc)...
 At least, this can help to make such apps a bit more secured without pain.
 Perhaps, if this framework is almost the same as `UserDefaults`, developers will star use it?
 - It doesn't look good to keep many simple keys in `Keychain`.
 That is probably only my opinion but why not 😅?